Kevin Behrens

 Kevin Behrens (born 3 February 1991) is a German professional footballer who plays as a forward for Swiss Super League club Lugano.
-He has also represented the Germany national team.
+He previously played in the Bundesliga and one match for the Germany national team.

 Club career

-Behrens spent most of his career in Regionalliga, playing for Werder Bremen III, SV Wilhelmshaven, Hannover 96 II, Alemannia Aachen, Rot-Weiss Essen, 1.
-FC Saarbrücken and SV Sandhausen.
+Behrens started his career in 2010 in the Bremen-Liga, the fifth division of German football, for Werder Bremen III.
+From 2011-2018, he played in the Regionalliga, the fourth division of German football, for SV Wilhelmshaven, Hannover 96 II, Alemannia Aachen, Rot-Weiss Essen, 1.
+FC Saarbrücken.
+He made his 2.
+Bundesliga debut in 2018 with SV Sandhausen.
 With Saarbrücken, he won both the 2016–17 Saarland Cup and 2017–18 Regionalliga Südwest.

 Behrens transferred to East Berlin-based Bundesliga club Union Berlin during the 2021 summer transfer window.
 On 16 September 2021, he scored his first goal in European competitions in a 3–1 defeat against Slavia Prague in the 2021–22 Conference League.
 On the first matchday of the 2023–24 Bundesliga season, Behrens scored his first Bundesliga hat-trick, all being headers, on 20 August 2023 at the Stadion An der Alten Försterei against 1.
 FSV Mainz 05 in a 4–1 home victory.
 On 20 September 2023, he made his UEFA Champions League debut in a 1–0 defeat against Real Madrid.

 On 31 January 2024, Behrens moved to VfL Wolfsburg.
-In October that year, Wolfsburg disciplined Behrens for making a homophobic comment during an autograph session, refusing to sign a rainbow-themed shirt.
+In October that year, Wolfsburg fined Behrens for making a homophobic comment during an autograph session, refusing to sign a rainbow-themed Wolfsburg jersey.
 He later apologised, and the club reaffirmed its commitment to diversity and tolerance.
+Later that month, FC St. Pauli fans protested his appearance with a “more love, less Kevin Behrens” banner.

 On 15 July 2025, Behrens signed a two-season contract with Lugano in Switzerland.
+On 9 January 2026, during a friendly match against Viktoria Plzen, during play, Behrens shoved teammate Georgios Koutsias to the ground and verbally berated him, causing teammate Uran Bislimi to intervene between the players.
+After the incident, Behrens requested to be substituted and the club issued a statement after the friendly in which they condemned the confrontation and announced an internal investigation into the incident.

 International career

-In October 2023, Behrens received his first call-up to the German senior national team for two friendly matches against the United States and Mexico.
+In October 2023, Behrens received his first and only call-up to the German senior national team for two friendly matches against the United States and Mexico.
 He debuted against the latter on 17 October, coming on as a substitute at the 87th minute for Jamal Musiala in a match which ended in a 2–2 draw.

 Personal life

-His sister Kim van de Velde is a volleyball and beach volleyball player, who is married to beach volleyball player and child rapist Steven van de Velde.
+His sister Kim van de Velde is a volleyball and beach volleyball player.